National Electric Power Regulatory Authority

 The National Electric Power Regulatory Authority (نیپرا, abbreviated as NEPRA) is responsible for regulating the electricity supply in Pakistan.
-It is also responsible for issuing licences for generation, transmission and distribution of electricity, establishing and enforcing standards to ensure quality and safety of operation and supply of electric power to consumers; approving investment and power acquisition programs of utility companies; and determining tariffs for the generation, transmission, and distribution of electric power.
+It is also responsible for issuing licenses for electricity generation, transmission, and distribution; establishing and enforcing standards to ensure operational quality and safety; approving utility companies’ investment and power acquisition programs; and determining tariffs for electric power.
 NEPRA was created when the Parliament of Pakistan passed the Regulation of Generation, Transmission and Distribution of Electric Power Act, 1997.

 Composition

 NEPRA consists of a chairman appointed by the Federal Government and four members from each of the four provinces of Pakistan.